ericrippetoe/LinkedIn_CompanyBlock_ChromeExt/README.md

 ## ⚙️ How It Works

 - The extension scans all job cards on LinkedIn Jobs pages.
-- If a job’s title or company matches any of your blocked keywords, it is hidden or visually muted.
+- If the company has been blocked or if you've set to hide a particular status (such as jobs that you've already Applied to), that job card is hidden.
-- You manage your own block list via the settings page.
+- You manage your own block list via the drop down or settings page.

 ---